LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 usually an atom, is used to uniquely identify a test.
 This simplifies reporting failed tests and running tests selectively.
 An error message is printed if invalid or duplicated test identifiers are found.
-These errors must be corrected otherwise the reported test results can be misleading.
+These errors must be corrected; otherwise the reported test results can be misleading.
 Ideally, tests should have descriptive names that clearly state the purpose of the test and what is being tested.